The A.R.T./New York Theatres Frequently Asked Questions

 The closest subway stops are the C at 50th Street and the A/B/C/D at 59th Street.

-The first performances will take place in November 2016.
+The first performances took place in November 2016.

 Questions from renters: